terrylackey243/Boxwise/PRODUCTION_SCRIPTS.md

 # To restart the application
 ./restart-production.sh

-# To check the status of all services
+# To check the status of all services (detailed)
 ./status-production.sh

+# To check the status of all services (color-coded summary)
+./check-servers.sh
 ```

 ## Copying Scripts to Production Server